loay-ashraf/RxNetworkKit/Docs.docc/Articles/GettingStarted.md

 ### Adding RxNetworkKit to your project

-In this section, you will be adding RxNetworkKit to our project via Swift Package Manager.
+In this section, you will be adding RxNetworkKit to your project via Swift Package Manager.

 - First, open the dependencies tab of your project.